Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with

 And as you walk around this ethnic district, you’ll come across some notable traces of history.
 Make sure to drop by the Tan Teng Niah House, Serangoon Road, and Little India Arcade.

 It’s hard to deny the vibrance of Bugis that overflows from its animated streets and artistic sites.
-It’s an iconic destination filled with vintage-style cafes and unique shophouses.
+This Singapore’s iconic destination filled with vintage-style cafes and unique shophouses.

 And if you want to know some of the unmissable things to do in Bugis, you can begin your adventure at Sultan Mosque.
 Then, travel around the ever-colorful Haji Lane and Arab Street.